Dashlane/Dashlane-iOS-Extension/README.md

 Dashlane App Extension for iOS 8
 ======================

-The Dashlane extension help to enhance the following areas of your app:
+The Dashlane extension helps to enhance the following areas of your app:

 1. **Login** – Allow your users to quickly login to your app without the need to remember passwords, or type in details.